parrt/msds692/notes/openapi.md

 Now, let's look at a website that will give us JSON data: [www.openpayments.us](http://www.openpayments.us).

-There is a data API available at URL template:
+There is a REST data API available at URL template:

 ```
 URL = "http://openpayments.us/data?query=%s"